Celebration and Review: 2005 - 2007

 SaskCulture also worked with Events…Saskatchewan! to bring together several partners from different levels of government to enable a Centennial event held in the National Archives in Ottawa.
 The event, held November 16-18, 2005, was hosted by the former Head Archivist, Ian Wilson, a former Saskatchewan resident.
 The Saskatchewan cultural showcase featured the talents of musicians, visual artists, and theatre performances, for Saskatchewan ex-patriots and others in Ottawa.

-SaskCulture had developed its own Centennial brand for use during the 2005 Saskatchewan Centennial, and worked with the heritage community and staff from Saskatchewan Learning to develop a special heritage learning initiative, designed to increase awareness of heritage among teachers and Grade 10-12 students in the province.
+SaskCulture had developed its own Centennial brand for use during the 2005 Saskatchewan Centennial, and worked with the heritage community and staff from the Saskatchewan Ministry of Learning to develop a special heritage learning initiative, designed to increase awareness of heritage among teachers and Grade 10-12 students in the province.
 The Saskatchewan Student Heritage Project, which received funding support from the federal and provincial government, was established in both official languages and launched in the province in fall 2005.
 The heritage community also embarked on a communications strategy that included the publication of a monthly Heritage E-Advocate publication, aimed at building unity among the different areas of heritage.
 This promotion was timed nicely with the implementation of the Family Day holiday in 2007, which SaskCulture linked to National Heritage Day celebrations in the same week.

 SaskCulture used the momentum during this period to build new promotions.
 It began purchasing Saskatchewan-made cultural programs to use as donations and gifts as a means to promote Saskatchewan’s cultural industries during the Centennial and beyond.
-It also completed profiles of each of the eligible funded organization and published these backgrounders as PCO Profiles in 2007.
+It also completed profiles of each of the eligible funded organizations and published these backgrounders as PCO Profiles in 2007.

 SaskCulture spent a good portion of 2005 addressing a reduction in the amount of lottery proceeds available in the Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation.
 At the end of the Trust’s fiscal year, the revenues to the Trust Fund were substantially lower than had been projected.
-Faced with possible reductions, as high as 25%, the tri-global partnership, along with their members and community supporters, made a request to the provincial government to open up the Lottery Licence Agreement and decrease the licence fee.
+Faced with possible reductions, as high as 25%, the tri-global partnership, along with their members and community supporters, made a request to the provincial government to open up the Lottery Agreement and decrease the licence fee.
 In June 2005, the government of Saskatchewan amended the existing lottery licence agreement to reduce the fee from 9.5% to 5 % for the current year.
 This amendment maintained the funding levels comparable to the previous year – and resulted in stabilizing funding for the community.
 And, fortunately by 2007, the government had taken back the responsibility of funding the grant component of the Saskatchewan Heritage Foundation.

 During this time, SaskCulture provided tools and resources to help the community adjust to the lack of funding increases, including providing a human resource tool, entitled Navigating Your Options, as well as coordinating and updated Compensation and Benefits Study in 2005, holding Peer Learning Group meetings, as well as moving the Member Handbook resources to the SaskCulture web site.
 SaskCulture went through a human resources review itself during this time, to help determine and accommodate future staffing needs.